KamilaHase/MS1---International-Open-Preschool/README.md

 ## Features

 ### Existing Features
-- all buttons and links were styled using Bootstrap button/links classes
+- All buttons and links were styled using Bootstrap button/links classes
+- **Navigation**
-- **Navigation** - each page starts with the logo of International Open Preschool that serves also as a "go to home page" link.
+    - Each page starts with the logo of International Open Preschool that serves also as a "go to home page" link.
 The navigation was implemented by Bootstrap navbar classes with included toggler that is visible on small device screens.
 The navigation menu has already implemented hover functions and "active" functions from Bootstrap.
 - **Footer**
     - Each page ends with footer where there are implemented links to social media website of Internation Open Forskola.
     - Copyright information and link to Goteborg Stad - Gothenburg municipality who is the organizor of all öppna forskolas in town.
 - **Home**
     - Hero image that is meant to create warm, fun and welcoming athmosphere, bellow are circles with headings and main description - the idea is to provide children related but yet a bit smooth design that is targeted at parents-readers
     - Each topic of "circles" section allows the viewer to provide more information if required by clicking on a *button* - to Events, to Getting around and to Contact.
 Each circles leads to one page in the provided order.